Ozodbek47/DataEngineering/README.md

 # Analyzing Crime Rates in Uzbekistan: A Demographic Perspective

 This project's goal is to analyze the dynamics of crime rates in Uzbekistan by integrating crime statistics with demographic data, including population density and income levels.

-We aim to identify potential correlations and causalities between these variables. <br>
+We aim to identify potential correlations and causalities between these variables.

-Go to the `[project/report.ipynb](https://github.com/Ozodbek47/DataEngineering/blob/main/project/report.ipynb)` for the main code and more information.
+**Go to the [project/report.ipynb](https://github.com/Ozodbek47/DataEngineering/blob/main/project/report.ipynb) for the main code and more information.**

-### To download, preprocess and store the necessary datasets from stat.uz in the `data` folder, run:
+#### To download, preprocess and store the necessary datasets from stat.uz in the `data` folder, run:

 ```bash
 python3 project/pipeline.py